syncfusion-content/flutter-docs/Flutter/xlsio/working-with-excel-worksheet.md

 {% endhighlight %}

-## Highlight Worksheet Tabs
+## Worksheet Tab Color

-A particular worksheet tab can be highlighted to denote its importance.
+A worksheet can be highlighted with a tab color.
 Tab color can be set through the **tabColor** property, as shown below.

 {% highlight dart %}